PixMusicaX/Attendance_System/README.md

 # Attendance_System
-A very simple attendance using Python and a Real Time database System like MongodB
+A very simple attendance using Python and a Real Time database System like MongoDB

 ## Python packages required: